 - Arugula Pesto

 Now, put the components in individual food containers and store in the fridge.
-We can already move on to your first vegan dinner bowl that’s partially prepped!
+We can now move on to your first vegan dinner bowl — which is already partially prepped!

 Day 1 Dinner: Bibimbap Bowl